 BOLA occurs when an API endpoint fails to adequately verify that the user making a request has the necessary permissions to access or modify the object they are requesting.

-IDOR vulnerabilities are specific instances of BOLA where the API exposes a reference (like an ID or name) to an internal implementation object.
+IDOR vulnerabilities are a specific type of BOLA in which the API exposes a reference (such as an ID or name) to an internal implementation object.
 Attackers can manipulate these exposed references to access unauthorized resources.

 An example of IDOR can be found below, taken from Portswigger Academy: